funkybob/django-nap/docs/mapper/fields.rst

    :param default: The value to use if the source value is absent.
 May be a
                    callable that takes no arguments.
    :param readonly: Can the field be updated?
 Default: True
-   :param null: Is None a valid valie?
+   :param null: Is None a valid value?
 Default: False

 The decorator can be used bare, or with arguments: